Duke Thomas (character): Powers

-Darkness manipulation: Duke's photokinetic powers include the ability to manipulate shadows and darkness.
-Duke can absorb darkness in the same way he absorbs light, describing his dark powers as "behaving like a tide" that pushes and pulls shadows toward himself.
-Duke can pull shadows into himself, revealing more light, or expel shadows from himself, enveloping everything in a wave of darkness, as well as shape and manipulate darkness to terrify and ensnare enemies or to augment his melee combat.
-Duke can also travel using shadows, which he can use to coordinate attacks with his allies or to make hasty escapes.
-Duke can also generate darkness that sparks with photoelectricity.
+Darkness manipulation: Duke's photokinetic powers grant him the ability to manipulate shadows, as well as darkness itself.
+Duke can siphon darkness in the same way that he absorbs light, describing this power as "behaving like a tide" that pushes and pulls shadows toward himself.
+He can absorb shadows into himself to reveal light or expel them from his body in order to envelop everything in an all-encompassing wave of darkness, as well as shape and manipulate darkness to terrify and ensnare enemies or as a means of augmenting his melee combat.
+Duke can travel to different locations via shadows, which he can utilize to coordinate attacks with his allies or make hasty escapes.
+He can charge the darkness that he generates and then direct it to attack or ensnare his opponents; when charged, the darkness sparks with a photoelectric effect.

-Photo-Umbrakinetic movement: By combining all of his photokinetic abilities, Duke can envision a path then move using light and shadows to near instantly traverse that distance.
+Photo-umbrakinetic movement: By combining all of his photokinetic abilities, Duke can envision a path and then move using light and shadows to near instantly traverse that distance.
 When using this ability everything around Duke appears to slow to a standstill.

-Healing Factor: Gnomon, Duke's biological father, claims to be an immortal of over a thousand years and that Duke possess his "infinite blood", implying Duke may possess similar immortality.
+Healing Factor: Gnomon, Duke's biological father, claims to be an immortal of over a thousand years and has stated that Duke possesses his "infinite blood"; this implies that he may possess similar immortality.
 This claim is supported when it is discovered that Duke's powers allow him to heal rapidly in dire situations.